-- Wall and window air conditioners for home: GE sells both wall and window air conditioners for home use at reasonable prices.
+Wall and window air conditioners for home: GE sells both wall and window air conditioners for home use at reasonable prices.
 These are great for smaller homes, apartments and condominiums that don’t need a central air conditioning system.

-- Commercial air conditioners: GE’s Zoneline commercial air conditioners are great for hotels, hospitals, senior citizen communities and other businesses that would benefit from a single-room air conditioning solution.
+Commercial air conditioners: GE’s Zoneline commercial air conditioners are great for hotels, hospitals, senior citizen communities and other businesses that would benefit from a single-room air conditioning solution.

-- Easy to find: Use the website’s handy “where to buy” feature to find a commercial or home air conditioner distributor in your area.
+Easy to find: Use the website’s handy “where to buy” feature to find a commercial or home air conditioner distributor in your area.

-- Warehouse: Perfect for consumers who aren’t concerned about getting the latest model of air conditioner or other appliance, GE’s online warehouse offers significant discounts on major appliances.
-They even include free delivery and hassle-free seven day returns.
+Warehouse: Perfect for consumers who aren’t concerned about getting the latest model of air conditioner or other appliance, GE’s online warehouse offers significant discounts on major appliances.
+They even include free delivery and hassle-free seven-day returns.

-- Support videos: When reading instructions isn’t enough, watch how to fix common appliance issues with GE’s extensive library of support videos, all available online for free.
+Support videos: When reading instructions isn’t enough, watch how to fix common appliance issues with GE’s extensive library of support videos, all available online for free.

-GE Air Conditioners Company Profile
+GE Air Conditioners Company Information

 - Company Name: